What is academic integrity at QUT?

 Going to university might cause you to feel excited or overwhelmed - it doesn't matter if you are a school leaver or returning to study after time in the workforce.
 Becoming familiar with what's expected of you at as QUT student can help you to feel comfortable with studying at university.
-At QUT, we are committed to creating and fostering an environment that encourages and rewards academic honesty, and ensuring that you have clear guidance and assistance so you can follow these principles.
+At QUT, we are committed to creating and fostering an environment that encourages and rewards academic honesty, and ensuring that you have clear guidance and assistance so you can follow the principles of academic integrity.
 This means that both staff and students are expected to exhibit honesty, respect, fairness and trust, and act in a responsible manner when undertaking academic activities.
-Breaking the principles of academic honesty is interpreted as dishonesty.
+Breaking the principles of academic integrity is interpreted as academic dishonesty or academic misconduct.

 What are the principles at QUT?